|

 - RADM Teo Chee Hean, Cabinet Minister

-- BG George Yeo, Cabinet Minister ( also attended St Patrick School )
+- BG George Yeo, former Cabinet Minister ( also attended St Patrick School )

-- Dr Tony Tan, former Deputy Prime Minister and current Chairman of National Research Foundation
+- Dr Tony Tan, former Deputy Prime Minister and current President of Singapore

 - Philip Yeo, Chairman of SPRING Singapore